plucena/coti_mcp/README.md

 ```

 3. **Restart VS Code** to load the new configuration.
-4. **Verify the setup** by checking that you can see the `coti-mcp` tools in the GitHub Copilot panel.
+4. **Verify the setup** by checking that you can see the `coti-mcp` tools in the GitHub Copilot panel, by clicking the "tools"icon on the right bar on the corner.

 ![MCP Server Tools](file1.png)